 For more information or to arrange a tour, contact email@example.com.

-There is a variety of vegetables, fruits, and herbs that are suitable to grow in prairie gardens.
+There are a variety of vegetables, fruits, and herbs that are suitable to grow in prairie gardens.
 To learn more, read our Growing Food: How-To Guide.

 Create a beautiful garden that attract birds, bees, and butterflies by following these simple tips in our Creating Biodiversity in Your Yard: How-To Guide.